Mathemodica/ModelicaPowerSystemBook/Compensation.md

 must agree and actively participate in the writing/reviewing a potential submission)

-*Warning*: Although we'd love to manage an academic publication in the form of communication letter, review paper or other topic-specific papers, We don't promise at all that a scientific publication ever be attempted.
+*Warning*: Although we'd love to manage an academic publication in the form of communication letter, review paper or other topic-specific papers, We don't promise at all that a scientific publication will be ever attempted.

 ### Further compensation